plasmodic/ecto/doc/source/autoregister.rst

   ECTO_CELL(ecto_test, Add, "Add", "Add two doubles");

 Where the arguments are 1.
 Python module name, but not as a string, 2.
-Type of module, 3.  string name of module, 4. docstring for module.
+Type of cell, 3.  string name of cell, 4. docstring for cell.

 This may be placed in any translation unit within the shared library, e.g. in a file Add.cpp that contains the code above.

 .. c:macro:: ECTO_DEFINE_MODULE(pymodule_name)

-In a single place inside the shared library (e.g. ``module.cpp``), call ``ECTO_DEFINE_MODULE``
+In a single place inside the shared library (e.g. ``myecto_module.cpp``), call ``ECTO_DEFINE_MODULE``

 .. code-block:: c++